Headlines (Friendship Never Ends): Critical response

-"Headlines (Friendship Never Ends)" has received generally mixed reviews from music critics.
+"Headlines (Friendship Never Ends)" has received generally mixed to positive reviews from music critics.
 Talia Kraines, writing for BBC Music was positive in her review, and called the song a "classic Spice ballad".
 According to a writer from The Daily Collegian, "for the naysayers, who say the Spice Girls time has passed, two new tunes, "Headlines (Friendship Never Ends)" and "Voodoo" may grab your attention".
 Nick Levine from Digital Spy commented in his positive review, "'Headlines' won't be the first tune you skip to on the Spice Girls' Greatest Hits album – or, in all honesty, the tenth – but, as its pretty, gently melodic chorus surges gracefully, the feeling that comes over you is unmistakable.
 Nostalgia's a funny old thing, isn't it?"

 NME gave it a mixed review, and said "new ballad "Headlines" is functional but lacks a certain, ahem, zig-a-zig aaaaaaargh."
 Stephen Thomas Erlewine from AllMusic gave it a mixed review, commenting that, along with "Voodoo", it was "forgettable" and a "sleepy" song.
 The reviewer also said that the song "isn't as self-referential or clever as its title suggests".
 However, Rosie Swash from The Guardian provided a negative review, stating, "the Spice Girls have never been the most sincere bunch of women and between an entirely forgettable melody and lyrics that go round in circles of crap about reaching into your soul and the time being now or never", completing that the biggest sound the song made was "the echo of total hollowness".